Drama Scholarships at Truro School in Cornwall

 Scholarship assessment is not based solely on acting ability, but also on whether the candidate demonstrates the ability to work well with others, enthusiasm for performance, motivation to improve their acting and previous commitment to Drama.

-Candidates will be required to perform two short, contrasting pieces each lasting between 2-3 minutes, which have been prepared for the audition.
-They will also participate in a workshop, during which they will be assessed on their ability to work collaboratively and imaginatively with others.
+All applicants will be required to attend an audition.
+They will participate in a workshop, during which they will be assessed on their ability to work collaboratively and imaginatively with others.
+The workshop will consist of drama exercises, improvisation and scripted work.
+Copies of script extracts can be sent in advance if requested (available from one week prior to the audition date).

 Auditions for September 2018 entry will be held at The Burrell Theatre on: